liangchunn/liangchunn.github.io/content/blog/sleep-in-async-context/index.md

 }
 ```

 > `Pin`? `Poll`?
 What the hell is this?
-Let me see... oh, okay nevermind.
+Let me see the definitions... oh, okay nevermind.

 Suffice to say I quietly stepped away from this, and I just _never_ return `Future`-y things from functions or even try to touch `Future` related things by using `async fn` and `.await` everywhere that I could.
-Maybe one day I am able to muster the confidence to _truly_ understand it.
+Maybe one day I am able to muster the confidence and invest time to _truly_ understand the underlying mechanism of `Future`s.

 Don't get me wrong, I am quite satisfied with how Rust handles async and being extremely explicit, but I do wish there was some tool that would have caught this issue for me, which would have in turn make working with `async` easier.